Mixed layer

 The oceanic or limnological mixed layer is a layer in which active turbulence has homogenized some range of depths.
-The surface mixed layer is a layer where this turbulence is generated by winds, surface heat fluxes, or processes such as evaporation or sea ice formation which result in an increase in salinity.
+The surface mixed layer is a layer in which this turbulence is generated by winds, surface heat fluxes, or processes such as evaporation or sea ice formation which result in an increase in salinity.
 The atmospheric mixed layer is a zone having nearly constant potential temperature and specific humidity with height.
 The depth of the atmospheric mixed layer is known as the mixing height.
 Turbulence typically plays a role in the formation of fluid mixed layers.

 Oceanic mixed layer

 Importance of the mixed layer

 The mixed layer plays an important role in the physical climate.
 Because the specific heat of ocean water is much larger than that of air, the top 2.5 m of the ocean holds as much heat as the entire atmosphere above it.
 Thus the heat required to change a mixed layer of 2.5 m by 1 °C would be sufficient to raise the temperature of the atmosphere by 1 °C. The depth of the mixed layer is thus very important for determining the temperature range in oceanic and coastal regions.
 In addition, the heat stored within the oceanic mixed layer provides a source for heat that drives global variability such as El Niño.

 The mixed layer is also important as its depth determines the average level of light seen by marine organisms.
 In very deep mixed layers, the tiny marine organisms known as phytoplankton are unable to get enough light to maintain their metabolism.
 The deepening of the mixed layer in the wintertime in the North Atlantic is therefore associated with a strong decrease in surface chlorophyll a.
 However, this deep mixing also replenishes near-surface nutrient stocks.
 Thus when the mixed layer becomes shallow in the spring, and light levels increase, there is often a concomitant increase of phytoplankton biomass, known as the "spring bloom".